 Many American companies have adopted the Japanese just-in-time (JIT) production and inventory system.
-In addition to freeing up inventory and storage space, JIT has forced many companies to do better sales forecasting and delivery planning.
+Numerous U.S. firms report that the system frees millions of dollars previously tied up in inventory and storage space.
+JIT can also dramatically reduce reorder lead times.
+However, using JIT requires better sales forecasting and delivery planning than many American companies have been accustomed to.